Analysis of Discrete-Time Switched Linear Systems under Logic Dynamic Switchings: Introduction

 On the other hand, when the constraints on the switching signals of an SLS take the form of dynamical systems, we are interested in whether the logical network is able to generate the desired switching signals.
-Such problems are crucial for evaluating the performance of the switched systems.
-This paper provides criteria for solvability of the realization of logical control networks with respect to two cases of restrictions on switching signals: fixed operating time switchings, where the time of the signal to stay at each state are fixed; finite referance signal switchings, where the signals should track a given reference signal sequence.
+Such problems are crucial for evaluating the performance of switching systems.
+This paper provides criteria for the solvability of the realization of logical control networks with respect to two cases of constraints on the switching signals: fixed-operating-time switches, where the time of the signal to stay in each state is fixed; finite reference-signal switches, where the signals should follow a given reference signal sequence.

-With the ASSR method, in \cite{guo22}, the authors constructed the logical control networks for different requirements of the generated switching sequences.
-Based on this, to solve the above realization problems, from another perspective, this paper provides a new kind of set controllability method, called the $\ell$-step input-state set reachability, to verify whether a logical control network can generate the desired switching signals.
+Using the ASSR method, in \cite{guo22}, the authors constructed logical control networks for different requirements of the generated switching sequences.
+Based on this, to solve the above realization problems from a different perspective, this paper provides a new set controllability method, called $\ell$-step input-state set reachability, to verify whether a logical control network can generate the desired switching signals.

-The rest of this paper is organized as follows: Section II recalls the STP-based mergence originally proposed in \cite{guo22}.
-In section III, the reachability, controllability, observability, and reonstructibility problems for discrete-time SLSs under logic dynamic switchings are studied.
-The system realization problems based on two cases of switching signal restrictions are considered in Section IV with the newly-introduced $\ell$-step input-space reachability method.
-An illustrative example is provided in Section V. Section VI contains the concluding remarks.
+The rest of this paper is organized as follows: Section 2 recalls the STP-based mergence of discrete-time SLSs.
+In section 3, the reachability, controllability, observability, and reonstructibility problems for discrete-time SLSs under logic dynamic switching are studied.
+The system realization problems based on two cases of switching signal restrictions are considered in Section 4 with the newly-introduced $\ell$-step input-space reachability method.
+An illustrative example is provided in Section 5.
+Section 6 contains the concluding remarks.